waseemhnyc/MRF-SDN/ROS/README.md

 		$ rosrun turtlesim turtle_teleop_key

-In the last terminal screen move into the directory of where you have your workspace with the scripts built.
+In the last terminal window move into the directory of where you have your workspace with the scripts built.
 When using this example create your catkin workspace, create a catkin package in this workspace with a directory as scripts.
 In this directory download and place the two examples, listener.py and talker.py.

 When using Python you must make an executable of your files.
 To do this go to the directory of where your files are located and ls.
 They should show up as a white or "normal" color.
 To make an exectubale use the following terminal command (for all the files):